 Generally, we select the appropriate distribution channel for our products based on the type of product, technical service requirements, number and concentration of customers, regulatory requirements and other factors.
 We market our companion animal diagnostic products to veterinarians both directly and through independent veterinary distributors in the U.S., with most instruments sold directly by IDEXX sales personnel and rapid assay test kits and instrument consumables supplied primarily by distributors.
 Outside the U.S., we sell our companion animal diagnostic products through our direct sales force and, in certain countries, through distributors and other resellers.
-We sell our veterinary reference laboratory diagnostic and consulting services worldwide through our direct sales force.
+We sell our veterinary reference laboratory diagnostic and consulting services worldwide generally through our direct sales force.
 We market our software and digital radiography products through our direct sales force and through distributors primarily in the U.S. and Canada.
-We market our water, livestock and poultry and dairy products primarily through our direct sales force in the U.S. and Canada.
+We market our Water and LPD products primarily through our direct sales force in the U.S. and Canada.
 Outside the U.S. and Canada, we market these products through selected independent distributors and, in certain countries, through our direct sales force.
-We sell our OPTI® electrolyte and blood gas analyzers both directly and through independent human medical product distributors in the U.S. and we sell most of the related consumables through the distribution channel.
-Outside the U.S., we sell our OPTI® products primarily through distributors and other resellers.
+We sell our OPTI electrolyte and blood gas analyzers both directly and through independent human medical product distributors in the U.S. and consumables through independent human medical product distributors in the U.S. and consumables through independent human medical product distributors in the U.S. and consumables through independent human medical product distributors in the U.S. and consumables through independent human medical product distributors in the U.S. and consumables through independent human medical product distributors in the U.S. and consumables through independent human medical product distributors in the U.S. and we sell most of the related consumables through the distribution channel.
+Outside the U.S., we sell our OPTI products primarily through distributors and other resellers.